Yuying-W/Mining-Yelp-Dataset-with-Spark/README.md

  **Conclusion:**
  Not surprisingly, we found that the restaurants are **geographically close** to each other or they **serve similar food** (maybe have similar business names) in almost all frequent sets. (*e.g. Ramen Sora, Sushi House Goyemon, Monta Ramen*)

+---

 ## Similar Businesses <a name="similar-businesses"/>
 First we use **MinHash** to generate signature of each business, then apply **LSH** to find all candidate pairs, and finally do a full pass to eliminate all false positives.
 We spent quite some time on designing **hash functions**, and suprisingly, we achieve **precision=1.0** and **recall=1.0** .

+---

 ## Hybrid Recommender System <a name="hybrid-recommender-system"/>

 We combine different types of recommendation techniques including content-based filtering, model-based collaborative filtering, user-based CF, and item-based CF.

-The ratings range from 1 to 5, the error distribution on testing data:
+The ratings range from 1 to 5, and the error distribution on testing data looks like:

 <img alt="Error distribution on testing data" src="imgs/rec-error-dist.png" width="420"/>

-about 98% prediction error are less than 1.0, and the overall RMSE is 0.9782, which is much better than any individual recommender system.
+About **98%** prediction error are less than 1.0, and the overall **RMSE** is 0.9782, which is much better than any individual recommender system.

 ## Dependencies <a name="dependencies"/>